Error-331/code_tests/docs/bible/links.md

 Prayer`s Qualifications - October 5 (Our requests must be without a sinful motive; aAk in faith; Exercise importunity);

 The Shadow - October 6 (We are to approach Him in the shadow of the cross, knowing that He will never deceive us.
 Ever);

+The Great Priority - October 7 (Sound doctrine should not overshadow the Great Commission; Father, help us to be unified in the evangelistic endeavor);